 RGM and acoustic guitar company C.F.
 Martin & Co. share their home state of Pennsylvania.
 Martin’s not-for-sale two millionth guitar as well as the celebratory 50-piece limited edition D-200 Deluxe guitar.
 If you’re wondering how a guitar maker managed to incorporate watches into its products, read on as it look’s and sounds out of this world!

-Too little is usually said about the few great watchmakers located in the United States.
-And admittedly, they are few and far between.
+Too little is usually written about the few great watchmakers located in the United States.
+And, admittedly, they are few and far between.
 Here is a glimpse into the work of Roland Murphy of RGM by way of my own watch, the RGM Reference 151BE, shot against the backdrops of the Grand Canyon and Yosemite National Park.